Syllabus

 This course website, cs100.org, will be your one-stop resource for the syllabus, schedule, lecture videos, and assignment links.
 Additionally, we will be using the following software.

-Codio You will get a link to sign up for this tool when we begin class.
+Codio — You will get a link to sign up when we begin class.
 We will use Codio for editing and turning in assignments.
 Note that Codio may display a “grade” for you, but the official one is in Canvas.

-Canvas Your official class midterm and final grades will be published in Canvas.
-You should already have a Canvas account.
-Get in touch with your advisor if you can’t access the course on Canvas.
-Other than occasionally syncing grades to Canvas, we will not be using it.
+Canvas — Your official midterm and final grades will be published in Canvas.
+Other than occasionally syncing grades, we will not be using it for anything else.